 be involved in setting goals for the children identified with special rights.

-Coordinating the team is our Associate Director/Special Rights Coordinator.
+Coordinating the team is our Director and Special Rights Coordinator.

 The coordinator serves as liaison with public school systems who may refer